 Heading along Hwy 37, make sure to pass the turnoff for Hwy 377 that takes you to Haleakala Summit, and continue on Hwy 37 through beautiful Kula to begin your journey.
 The area is known for its tropical gardens, lavender, protea, sweet Maui onions, goat cheese, coffee, carnations and orchid for leis, cattle, and plenty of generations-old farms, zipline, cowboys, and artists.

 Stop into one of the handfuls of eateries and cafes that dot the hillside.
 With amazing views of the ocean below and a cool breeze, this part of your Maui vacation will be a welcome reprieve from the busy tourism hubs of Kihei and Wailea below.

 The area that makes up Kula, Keokea, and Ulupalakua is primarily comprised of three large ranches Haleakala Ranch, Kaonoulu Ranch, and Ulupalakua.
 In the mid to late 1800s, the Great Mahele occurred, which divided up Hawaiian lands for sale, and these influential families began acquiring the land for use.
 Many Chinese and Portuguese laborers, after fulfilling their contracts, moved into the area to farm the land.
 They were soon joined by a large number of Japanese and Korean immigrants who have maintained their agricultural character to this day.

 Today the real estate values in Kula rank as one of the priciest in Hawaii.
 With its quaint communities, low traffic, cooler temperatures, and impeccable views, the property values have skyrocketed.
-And, a new type of residence now dot the area.
-The “gentlemanʼs farm”, comprised of a plot of land, and a large upscale home is becoming more frequent.
+And, a new type of residence now dots the area.
+The “gentlemanʼs farm”, comprised of a plot of land, and a large upscale home, is becoming more frequent.

 Points of Interest